 6.11.
-Go to the fluorescent microscope and take a picture IN BRIGHTFIELD of your freshly plated cells in 20X (take picture of computer screen displaying cells).
-Moving forward, all pictures should be taken in 20X.
+Go to the brightfield microscope and take a picture of your freshly plated cells in 10X.
+Moving forward, all pictures should be taken in 10X.
 Then, place your cell culture into the cell culture room incubator.
 Leave undisturbed for 24hrs.
 This is considered Day 0.
 You are aiming for 70% confluency in 2 - 3 days.

 6.12.
-After 24hrs, bring your cell culture back to fluorescence microscope.
-Take a picture of your cell culture.
+After 24hrs, bring your cell culture to the brightfield microscope.
+Take a picture of your cell culture using your phone through the microscope.
 This is considered Day 1.
 Take notes of cell confluency and justify why you think so, if contamination is present or not with justification, or anything else you deem important.
 This will be turned in for the MMT.
 If contaminated, you will need to restart this MMT next Tuesday.

-SKILLS CENTER STANDARD OPERATING PROCEDURE A BIOFIZZ Tissue Cell Culture: Effective Date: 1/9/2025 Revision 1.0 Sterne practice and - Author: Melody A. cell culturing PRQs: Conde Module Hours: 4 Bacterial Transformation Brightfield Microscopy Fluorescence Microscopy Checked by Editor: M. Stowell
+SKILLS CENTER STANDARD OPERATING PROCEDURE A BIOFIZZ Tissue Cell Culture: Sterile practice and Effective Date: 1/9/2025 Revision 1.0 Author: Melody A. cell culturing Module Hours: 4 PRQs: - Bacterial Transformation - Brightfield Microscopy Conde Checked by - Fluorescence Microscopy Editor: M. Stowell